afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 <h2 class="h2-accent-warm">A tip for getting judgement right — start with the end-user</h2>

-Operability, simplicity, and evolvability are the guardrails — they stay abstract until you anchor them to **someone who will feel the failure**.
+Operability, simplicity, and evolvability are the guardrails — but they simply stay abstract until you anchor them to **someone who will feel the failure**.
 Who is that someone?
 Well, the users.
 The users can be end-user of your product, or just the next team, or a downstream service.
 The validation begins here and it almost always re-enforces the three pillars inwards.

 We add a service, and we judge ourselves that it is a necessity for some reason.
 But if this avoidable service produce more latency or increased response time, then it goes all the way to the user.
 So many times, a validation of our judgment is just about wearing the hat of an average user.